2310 Criteria for Immediate or Expedited Responses to Service Requests

 Review the screening exception criteria to see if the person’s circumstances have changed at each annual functional reassessment of FC.

-Example: a person was placed on FC due to no personal care tasks, the annual reassessment is being completed over the phone, and the person now requires a personal care task.
-Staff must refer the person to CAS or PHC and complete the home visit within 14 days of the annual functional reassessment.
+Example: A person was placed on FC due to no personal care tasks, the annual reassessment is being completed over the phone, and the person now requires a personal care task.
+Staff must refer the person to CAS or PHC and complete the home visit within 14 calendar days of the annual functional reassessment.

 CAS – A referral to MEPD must be sent within two business days of the home visit for the annual functional reassessment.